proge-software/lectio-uninapoli-2022/04.open-source-ml/polls/polls.en.md

 - [ ] Know by name
 - [ ] Never used

-## What Container Orchestrators can you use? (one or more answers)?
-Feel free to add new entries if missing
+## What Container Orchestrators can you use? (one or more answers) Feel free to add new entries if missing

 - [ ] Kubernetes
 - [ ] Mesos